Young conservatives board the 'Trump Train' to 2024

 By NPR's count, 11 major Republican candidates have jumped into the primary — a staggering difference from the Democratic side, where President Biden stands as the clear front-runner.

 But Biden's approval remains low among young Americans.
-According to the latest NPR PBS Marist poll, just 38% of people under 30 approve of his job in office.
+According to the latest NPR/PBS NewsHour/Marist poll, just 38% of people under 30 approve of his job in office.

 And between Trump and Biden, Wheaton College student Dolan Bair argues Trump is more effective at reaching young people this time around — despite the fact Biden won the age group by 24 percentage points in 2020, according to exit polling.